WeblateOrg/weblate/docs/admin/backup.rst

 1. Restore all data you have backed up.

-2. Update all repositories using :djadmin:`updategit`.
+2. Update all repositories using :wladmin:`updategit`.

    .. code-block:: sh